woai3c/self-learning-english/docs/qa/fe/monitor.md

 ## What problems did you encounter while developing the monitoring SDK, and how did you solve them?

-Developing a monitoring SDK is a challenging task, and I encountered several technical issues during the process.
-For instance, I needed to determine whether a page's content is liked by users.
-I made this judgment based on two metrics: page dwell time and page read depth.
+Yeah, developing a monitoring SDK was pretty challenging - there were quite a few technical issues to solve.
+One interesting problem was figuring out if users actually like a page's content.
+We decided to look at two main things: how long users stay on the page and how much of it they read.

-Page dwell time refers to the duration a user spends on a page.
-It's important to note that the time when the page is in the background should not be included in this calculation.
-Page read depth is the ratio of the content height read by the user to the total page height.
+For the page dwell time, we had to be careful to only count the time when users are actually looking at the page - you know, not when it's in a background tab.
+And for read depth, we calculate what percentage of the page content users have scrolled through.

-By calculating these two metrics together, we can determine whether the page's content is liked by users.
-If the average page dwell time and read depth are higher for multiple users, it indicates that the page is more liked by users.
+By looking at these two metrics together, we can get a pretty good idea of whether users like the content.
+Like, if we see lots of users spending more time on the page and reading more of it, that's a good sign that the content is working well for them.

 <details>
 <summary>查看中文</summary>